JLi69/thaddaysim/README.md

 You can pan the camera by using W,A,S,D or you can hold down middle mouse and move the mouse around.
 You can zoom in and out with the scroll wheel.

+If want to return to the 'action select' screen for a unit after you chose an action but before you issued the order, you can right click to cancel the action.

 Whenever an action is completed, the game will attempt to zoom onto the next unit but if you want to cancel this process, hit space bar.